kivy/kivy/doc/sources/guide2/events.rst

 **Binding to the property**

-How to monitor changes to a property when all you have access to is a widget's instance?
+How to monitor changes to a property when all you have access to is a widgets instance?
 You *bind* to the property::

     your_widget_instance.bind(property_name=function_name)